FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ...
 ```

-Then, with our variables and folder structere defined, nodes are added to the namespace for each context variable.
+Then, with our variables and folder structure defined, nodes are added to the namespace for each context variable.

 ```javascript
   const gpioDI1 = namespace.addVariable({